andras468/vscode-exercism/README.md

 ## Requirements

 Installed and configured Exercism environment.
+It can be downloaded from here: https://exercism.io

 ## Extension Settings